fisherxue/git-tutorial/docs/index.md

 `git pull` is the command that will integrate or _merge_ changes from the remote repository into your code.

 <fig>
+Figure demonstrating how a push updates local/remote on a Git graph

 This typically will result in conflicts and force you to resolve _merge conflicts_.
 Merge conflicts will appear as this when running `git pull`: